-As the boats with engines, and drain holes through the bottom of their boats pull out of the water over the winter and stored in shipyards to avoid a freeze cracking those hoses or engines, then thawing providing a way for lake water to enter the inside and sink the boat, other sailboats are not bothered by freezing.
+As boats with engines and drain holes through the bottom of their boats pull out of the water over the winter and stored on land in shipyards to avoid a freeze cracking those engines or hoses, then thawing on a warmer day providing a way for lake water to enter the inside and sink the boat, other sailboats don't have those features and are not bothered by freezing.

 They are smaller sailing dinghies commonly sailed with 1, 2 or 3 people.
 In the fall, winter and spring these "Frostbite Fleets" just keep sailing.
 Some stop for the colder winter months, others keep sailing every weekend as long as there isn't ice on the harbor surface.